 Marketing Tools PR and Social Media have Different Benefits and Challenges

 There has been such an recent wave toward social media by many who are looking for answers to improving their marketing.
+Since it is so easy to do things like instantly get more instagram followers, this really is no surprise at all.
 It seems now that Facebook and Twitter are so popular that it is almost too tempting to focus your marketing communications on just social media.
 I think this would be a big mistake.

 [pullquote]There are differences and the similarities in the strategy and the results…[/pullquote]I used to have organizations calling me to speak about how to use PR to improve marketing and sales results.
 Now most of the speaking requests that I receive are to present how to strategically use social media for marketing your business or how to integrate social media into an existing marketing campaign.